naikp13/hsi_enhancement/README.markdown

 # A python based package for hyperspectral resolution enhancement using the `P2SR` Method
-This is an implementation of the method developed and published here - https://doi.org/10.3390/rs17111878
+This is an implementation of the method developed for hyperspectral super-resolution and published in the article - https://doi.org/10.3390/rs17111878

 ![Output](figures/fig1.png)